 Mr. Michael R. Dzwonczyk Michael is a partner at Sughrue Mion and has about 20 years of experience in successfully representing multinational companies in patent litigation, including trials and appeals of patent cases.
 His experience has encompassed technical areas that include pharmaceuticals, recombinantly produced hormones, protein synthesis and expression products, fibers, and medical devices.
 Michael also counsels clients on intellectual property issues, including validity and infringement of intellectual property rights, licensing and contract matters and Hatch-Waxman issues.

-Ms. Azy S. Kokabi Azy S. Kokabi practice focuses on worldwide procurement, defense and enforcement of patents in the biotechnology and pharmaceutical industries, with focus on prosecution, interference, and litigation motions practice.
-Kokabi did her post graduation in Biology and JD from George Mason University School of Law .
+Ms. Azy S. Kokabi Azy S. Kokabi's practice focuses on worldwide procurement, defense and enforcement of patents in the biotechnology and pharmaceutical industries, with focus on prosecution, interference, and litigation motions practice.
+Kokabi did her post graduation in Biology and JD from George Mason University School of Law.
 Kokabi has served as counsel in interference proceedings and related matters, before the Board of Patent Appeals and Interferences and the Court of Appeals for the Federal Circuit.
-Kokabi counsels clients about preinterference matters, such as provoking or avoiding interference proceedings, copying claims, and evaluating inventorship disputes.
 Prior to joining Sughrue Mion, Ms. Kokabi also served at the U.S. Patent and Trademark Office as an Examiner.

-Indian Delegates : INR 12,000/- Per Delegate (If 3 or more delegates are nominated by any company, the delegate fees will be Rs.
-10000/- Per Delegate)
+Indian Delegates : INR 9,000/- Per Delegate (If 3 or more delegates are nominated by any company, delegate fees will be Rs.
+7000/- Per delegate)